 To prevent irritation caused by old contact lenses, it’s essential to replace them as recommended by an eye doctor or optometrist.
 Even if you practice proper eye care and contact lens hygiene, contacts must be discarded and replaced as directed.

 Approximately 99 percent of people wearing contacts report at least one contact lens hygiene behavior that increases their risk of eye inflammation or infection.
-Around 40 to 90 percent of wearers don’t practice proper care instructions for their contact lenses.Centers for Disease Control and Prevention, 2018
+Around 40 to 90 percent of wearers don’t practice proper care instructions for their contact lenses.

-Why do contacts expire?
+Why do contact lenses expire?

 This method of use means that older lenses won’t be forgotten or discarded because they’ve expired.

 How do you know that a contact lens is expired?